torresaa/qualite-meritis/README.md

 # qualite-meritis
 Meritis - Share your code!

+NOTE: Share your github user in Teams, you need to be ivited to repo first.

 - Clone repository
 - Create a feature branch with your name/user (Ex. feature/torresaa)
 - Checkout your branch